egaumer/torah/exodus/mishpatim.md

 God is getting personal with them.
 God is saying, “I am asking you, my people, to do these things because I care for you!”.
 God cares about you!
 As slaves, the Israelites worked 24/7.
 God is setting up a different rhythm for this community.
 The Sabbath is rooted in the pattern of creation.
 You need to understand something.
 The Sabbath is good for you personally.
 It’s God’s gift to you, personally.

-Mark 2:23-28.
 Jesus and his disciples were walking through the grain fields on the Sabbath.
 As they were talking and talking, they were brushing their hands over the heads of grain, rubbing off the chaff, and popping the grains in their mouth.
 It was permitted to do.
 It was called the law of gleaning.
 But it was the Sabbath.
 The Pharisees were outraged.
 “This is unlawful!"
+Mark 2:23-28

-Jesus answered, “Have you never read what David did when he and his companions were hungry and in need?
-In the days of Abiathar the high priest, he entered the house of God and ate the consecrated bread, which is lawful only for priests to eat.”
-Then he said, “The Sabbath was made for man, not man for the Sabbath.”
-God is giving you a break for your benefit, not His.
+Jesus answered, `“Have you never read what David did when he and his companions were hungry and in need?
+In the days of Abiathar the high priest, he entered the house of God and ate the consecrated bread, which is lawful only for priests to eat.”` Then he said, `“The Sabbath was made for man, not man for the Sabbath.”` God is giving you a break for your benefit, not His.

-Well meaning people will say, "Id rather burn out that rust out.”
+Well meaning people will say, "I'd rather burn out than rust out.”
 In other words, overwork is good.
 Sitting around doing nothing is bad.
 Now, those of you know me know that I am completely speaking to myself in this chapter.
 I love to work.
 I enjoy being busy.
 Resting is not something I do well.
 Does anyone else understand that?!

 &nbsp;